 GEOS 21005.
 Mineral Science.
 100 Units.

-This course examines the relationship between the structure of minerals, their chemistry, and their physical properties.
-Topics include crystallography, defect properties, phase transitions, and analytical tools, followed by detailed study of specific mineral groups.
+This course examines the physics and chemistry of minerals, and their relationship with mineral structure.
+Topics may include mineral thermodynamics, crystallography, defect properties, phase transitions, analytical tools, and detailed study of specific mineral groups.

 Instructor(s): A. Campbell Terms Offered: Winter.
 Offered every other year.